How to Respond to I-485 RFE: Common Requests and Strategy 2026

 1. Explain impossibility: Written statement explaining why the document cannot be obtained.
 Include attempts made to obtain it.

-3. Obtain secondary evidence: USCIS regulations specify secondary evidence as acceptable when primary evidence is unavailable.
+3. Obtain secondary evidence: USCIS regulations specify secondary evidence as acceptable when primary evidence is unavailable, which is different from simply identifying missing evidence in the RFE.
 A hospital birth record, when a government birth certificate is unavailable.

 4. Affidavits: Sworn statements from knowledgeable individuals.
 Two affidavits from relatives with personal knowledge of the birth when no birth certificate exists.